ChemeketaCS/csweb/content/assignments/cs162/pagerank/index.md

     * Select a new current page by doing the following:
         * Pick a random number between 1-100.
-        * If the current page has no links, or the number if 15 or less, change the current page to one of the four pages selected at random (equal chance for each).
+        * If the current page has no links, or the number you picked if 15 or less, change the current page to one of the four pages selected at random (equal chance for each).
         * Otherwise ask the current page for a random link and make that the new current page.
     * Visit that page

 3. After doing the random surfing, for each page, print out its name and what percentage of the